 Holiday pay, travel allowance, and night shift allowance.
-Allowances that might sound familiar to you.
+Allowances that may sound familiar to you.
 In the hospitality sector, there are various types of allowances.
 Read more here about the allowances in hospitality and what you are entitled to.

 Holiday pay